 What we don’t: Doesn’t quite measure up to the EPP competition.

 We’ll start off with the bad news: the new Edelrid Salathe doesn’t lead in any department.
 It’s not the lightest helmet on this list, nor the most affordable, nor the most durable.
 But it is another viable EPP option, and a unique one at that.
-Instead of pairing this ultralight and durable foam with a polycarbonate shell—like our chart-topping Wall Rider and Sirocco helmets—Edelrid uses a patch of ABS (the same material found on entry-level models like the Half Dome above).
+Instead of pairing this ultralight and durable foam with a polycarbonate shell—like our chart-topping Vision and Sirocco helmets—Edelrid uses a patch of ABS (the same material found on entry-level models like the Half Dome above).
 While ABS is more durable than polycarbonate, it’s heavier and mostly-cosmetic here (EPP foam should be durable enough to stand alone).

 See the Edelrid Salathe